 The Dead Sea transform system connects active spreading centers of the Red Sea to the area where the Arabian Plate is converging with Eurasia in southern Turkey.
 The Gulf of Aqabah in the southern portion of the rift system has experienced left-lateral strike-slip faulting with a 110 km offset since the early Tertiary to the present.
 The seismicity of the Dead Sea transform is characterized by both swarm and mainshock-aftershock types of earthquake activities.
-The instrumental and historical seismic records indicate a seismic slip rate of 0.15-0.35 cm/year during the last 1000-1500 years, while estimates of the average Pliocene-Pleistocene rate are 0.7-1.0 cm/year.
+The instrumental and historical seismic records indicate a seismic slip rate of 0.15-0.35 cm/y during the last 1000-1500 years, while estimates of the average Pliocene-Pleistocene rate are 0.7-1.0 cm/y.

 Historically, the most significant earthquakes to hit the Dead Sea region were the events of 1759 (Damascus), 1822 (Aleppo), and of 1837; 1068 (Gulf of Aqabah area) caused deaths of more than 30,000 people.
-Ben Menahem (1979) indicated that about 26 major earthquakes (6.1 < ML < 7.3)

-Fig. 2 Map of the Arabian Peninsula and surrounding regions.
-Major geographic and tectonic/geologic features are indicated.
-Plate boundaries are indicated by yellow lines.
-Earthquakes and volcanic centers are shown as red circles and yellow diamond, respectively occurred in southern Dead Sea region between 2100 B.C. and 1900 A.D.
-In 1980 and 1990, the occurrence of earthquake swarms in 1983, 1985, 1991, 1993 and 1995 in the Gulf of Aqabah clearly indicates that this segment is one of the most seismically active zones in the Dead Sea transform system.
-Earthquake locations provide evidence for continuation of the faulting regime from the Gulf northeastward inland beneath thick sediments, suggesting that the northern portion of the Gulf is subjected to more severe seismic hazard compared to the southern portion (Al-Amri et al. 1991).
+Ben Menahem (1979) indicated that about 26 major earthquakes (6.1<ML<7.3) occurred in southern Dead Sea region between 2100 B.C. and 1900 A.D.
+In 1980's and 1990's, the occurrence of earthquake swarms in 1983, 1985, 1991, 1993 and 1995 in the Gulf of Aqabah clearly indicates that this segment is one of the most seismically active zones in the Dead Sea transform system.
+Earthquake locations provide evidence for continuation of the faulting regime from the Gulf northeastward inland beneath thick sediments, suggesting that the northern portion of the Gulf is subjected to more severe seismic hazard compared to the southern portion (Al-Amri et al., 1991).